ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

     - Error code: `operationNotFound`
     - This can happen if the operation ID has expired and been deleted.

-If an operation failed, then error details are embedded as a JSON problem details object in the `"error"` field.
+If an operation failed, then error details SHOULD be embedded as a JSON problem details object in the `"error"` field.

 If an operation ID is invalid (i.e., it does not correspond to any submit operation), a service may return either a 404 or a `pending` status.
 This is because differentiating between the two may not be possible in an eventually consistent system.